 the development of mutual trust and a sharing of experience among mobility practitioners and competent institutions, both nationally and internationally.

-In this video, Anne Tyynelä from Tampere Vocational College (Finland), addresses the added value that can be achieved through ECVET when developing joint units and common learning outcomes across different partner organisations.
+In this video, Anne Tyynelä from Tampere Vocational College (Finland), talks of the added-value of ECVET when developing joint units and identifiying common learning outcomes across different partner organisations.